A Regularized Vector Autoregressive Hidden Semi-Markov Model, with Application to Multivariate Financial Data: Methodology

 \subsection{Parameter estimation}

-The parameter estimation procedure follows the general framework of EM algorithm for the class of hidden Markov models proposed by Baum et al. \cite{baum1970maximization} and popularized by Dempster et al. \cite{dempster1977maximum}.
-Regarding the implementation of the EM algorithm to maximize the penalized likelihood function, the monotonic property and convergence results have been proved in Green (1990)\cite{green1990use} and De Pierro (1995)\cite{de1995modified}.
+The parameter estimation procedure follows the general framework of EM algorithm for the class of hidden Markov models proposed by \cite{baum1970maximization} and popularized by \cite{dempster1977maximum}.
+Regarding the implementation of the EM algorithm to maximize the penalized likelihood function, the monotonic property and convergence results have been proved in \cite{green1990use} and \cite{de1995modified}.

-In the E-step, the standard forward-backward variables are generalized on the basis of Rabiner \cite{rabiner1989tutorial} and Yu \cite{yu2010hidden}.
+In the E-step, the standard forward-backward variables are generalized on the basis of \cite{rabiner1989tutorial} and \cite{yu2010hidden}.
 Define i.e. the state-dependent multivariate autoregressive Gaussian density for state j that lasts for duration n.
 Then, define the forward variables where $j=1,...,M$, $t=1,...,T$, and $n=\{1,...,\min(D,t)\}$.
 Initialize

 Define the recursion

 Similarly, define the backward variables $\beta_t(j,n)=P(\V{y}_{t+1:T}|S_{t-n+1:t}=j,\V{\theta})$ where $j=1,...,M$, $t=1,...,T$, and $n=\{1,...,\min(D,t)\}$.
 Initialize $\beta_T(j,n)=1$ and define the recursion